ptabasso2/oteljavalab/section03/README.md

 </pre>

-Generate a request from another terminal using curl (or from a browser or postman)
+Generate a request from another terminal using curl either locally or from the container (or from a browser or postman)

 <pre style="font-size: 12px">

-[root@pt-instance-1:~/oteljavalab/section03/activity]$ curl "localhost:8080/simulateTemperature?measurements=5&location=Paris"
+[root@pt-instance-1:/oteljavalab/section03/activity]$ curl "localhost:8080/simulateTemperature?measurements=5&location=Paris"

 [21,28,29,35,27]
 </pre>